reactjs/react.dev/content/docs/context.md

 A React component that subscribes to context changes.

 Requires a [function as a child](/docs/render-props.html#using-props-other-than-render).
-This function receives the current context value and returns a React node, and will be called whenever the Provider's value is updated.
+This function receives the current context value and returns a React node.
+It will be called whenever the Provider's value is updated.

 > Note:
 >